shoaiburrehman/Titanic_MachineLearning_From_Disaster/README.md

 ## Model Building
 * We transformed our variables into dummy variables
-* We used different different Models to evaluate
+* Here we used different Models to evaluate
 * The Random Forest model performed better than the other approaches on the test set.

 Model Used| Score